 Still, while more severe measures — such as mandating vaccines for interstate travel or changing how the federal government reimburses treatment for those who are unvaccinated and become ill with COVID-19 — have been discussed, the administration worried that they would be too polarizing for the moment.

 That's not to say they won't be implemented in the future, as public opinion continues to shift toward requiring vaccinations as a means to restore normalcy.

-Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the vaccinated.
+Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the unvaccinated.
 “He’s really going to have to use all the leverage the federal government has, and indeed use pressure points,” Gostin said.
-“And I think there are a few that he can do.
-But he hasn’t done yet.”
+“And I think there are a few that he can do but he hasn’t done yet.”

-“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines, are literally our only tool.
-We’ve tried masking distancing occupancy limits, even entire lockdowns now for coming along for nearly two years.
-And the virus, just keeps raging back.
+“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines are literally our only tool.
+We’ve tried masking, distancing, occupancy limits, even entire lockdowns now for coming along nearly two years.
+And the virus just keeps raging back.
 And the vaccines are the only thing we have now to defeat the virus.
 We need to use that tool and we need to use it vigorously.
-And I think there will be large public support for that”
+And I think there will be large public support for that.”

 Register for free to continue reading

 Registration is a free and easy way to support our truly independent journalism